Mini-Ware/CTF-Journey/Categories/Web/README.md

 ## Common files
 - `robots.txt` contains information for crawlers to know which files and directories it has permission to check, this could potentially show hidden files
+- `sitemap.xml` contains infomation about the pages a site has to help search engines crawl and index through the website faster

+## AWS configuration flaw
+- Pacu, a web exploitation framework for exploiting configuration flaws in AWS servers [GitHub](https://github.com/RhinoSecurityLabs/pacu)